Monitor Check Point firewall device performance, interface throughput, and cluster health with SNMP metrics, topology, and alerts.

 default: 7 x Check Point Firewall Devices + 3 x Check Point Firewall InterfacesCheck Point Device: 15 x Check Point Firewall DevicesInterfaces: 9 x Check Point Firewall Interfaces

-For example, if there is a monitoring configuration with all feature sets enabled, containing 1 Check Point Firewall with 1 Interface, the estimated yearly datapoint consumption can be calculated by the following formula:
+For example, a monitoring configuration with all feature sets enabled, containing 1 Check Point Firewall with 1 Interface, produces 33 metric data points per minute.

 In highly segmented networks, feature sets can reflect the segments of your environment.
 Then, when you create a monitoring configuration, you can select a feature set and a corresponding ActiveGate group that can connect to this particular segment.